rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 var dog = 'Fido';
 ```

-What about in this essentially identical similar question, presented with a little bit more of a cheeky setup?
+What about in this essentially identical question, presented with a little bit more of a cheeky setup?

 ```js
 function bar() {